jpowersdevtech/pressgloss/README.rst

 human-readable glosses with tone.
 Some functions are exposed as JSON POST API endpoints.

+This library is built with an OpenAI API, which is a paid service.
+An openai key is used for many functions in encoding and finetuning models.
+For more usage guidance around finetunes, see: https://platform.openai.com/docs/guides/fine-tuning

 ------------------------
 Install and run the app:
 ------------------------